Timeline of the Engaged Pluralism Initiative

 December 7, 2017:Student researchers in the Participatory Action Research course (ANTH 382) present their findings, having worked in groups to investigate the experience of Vassar community members, including Dining Services and Custodial Services employees, as well as students seeking health services on campus.
 The course, taught by Candice Lowe Swift and Wendy Maragh Taylor, focuses on methods for research on social organizations and on linking research to action.

-February 28, 2018: Engaged Pluralism collaborates with the Campus Life and Diversity Office in planning the 18th annual All College Day.
-In addition to a full day of programming (including a workshop and keynote lecture on "Implicit Bias in the Academy and Workplace" by the Kirwan Institute for the Study of Race and Ethnicity at The Ohio State University), EPI includes as part of All College Day 2018 an invitation to our community to recognize and appreciate the roles that staff play in our ability to live, study, and work on campus.
+February 28, 2018: Engaged Pluralism collaborates with Associate Dean of the College for Campus Life and Diversity, Edward Pittman '82, and the Campus Life and Diversity Office in planning the 18th annual All College Day.
+In addition to a full day of programming (including a workshop and keynote lecture on "Implicit Bias in the Academy and Workplace" by the Kirwan Institute for the Study of Race and Ethnicity at The Ohio State University), EPI and All College Day worked with the President's Office to make more visible, recognize, and appreciate the roles that staff play in our ability to live, study, and work on campus.

 March 28, 2018: In celebration of the Vassar Student Association's sesquicentennial, the President's Office, the VSA, and EPI co-hosts a campus-wide conversation about what it means to be a Global Campus.
 The event includes a panel discussion moderated by President Elizabeth Bradley with remarks by Ruoyu Li '19, Maya Sudarkasa '18, and professors Himadeep Muppidi, Jodi Schwarz, Lisa Paravisini-Gebert, and Maria Höhn.